The Unbecoming Sessions

 I have spent my career studying the gap between who people are and who their world asks them to be.
 My doctoral research at Brandeis examined identity negotiation — how people contort themselves to fit organizations, cultures, and expectations that were never built for them.
 My research on sartorial labor named the invisible cost of dressing for a self you haven't chosen.

 But this isn't just academic for me.
 I founded Herderin because I believe clothing can be a daily act of self-recognition rather than self-erasure.
-I have sat with hundreds of people in fitting rooms and watched how they speak to themselves.
+I have sat with hundreds of people and watched how they speak to themselves through what they wear.
 I have spent years doing my own deep work — embodiment, somatic practice, contemplative inquiry.

 I am not a therapist.
 I am a sociologist who works at the level of the self.
 That distinction matters.
 I will help you see the structures shaping you — and help you decide which ones you're done carrying.